ebourg/StrataDocs/pages/docs/basics/day_counts.md

 The first day in the schedule period is included, the last day is excluded.<br />
 Read the Javadoc for a discussion of the algorithm, the
 <a href="http://www.acp.banque-france.fr/fileadmin/user_upload/banque_de_france/archipel/publications/bdf_bof/bdf_bof_1999/bdf_bof_01.pdf">original French text</a>
-and confusion with the ISDA clarification.</td>
+and confusion with the <a href="https://www.isda.org/a/pIJEE/The-Actual-Actual-Day-Count-Fraction-1999.pdf">ISDA clarification</a>.</td>
 </tr>
 <tr>
   <th>Definition</th>